Arun02DS/Thyroid_detection/README.md

 dataset: https://archive.ics.uci.edu/dataset/102/thyroid+disease
 ```
 ## Solution Proposed
-In this project, solution is focused on prediction of thyroid disease while checking on different tests data and evaluation of doctors.
+In this project, solution is focused on prediction of thyroid disease while checking on different test data and evaluation of doctors.
 Dataset diagnosis column consists of 32 outputs suggesting doctor's diagnosis.
 For this project as 9172 datapoints are there hence converting column into "yes" and "No".
 Different experiments are donr to get the higher accuracy.

 --------